• 10% OFF* - USE CODE: NEW10

 • Feed this food to the child more than once a week to further reduce the risk of the child becoming allergic.

-• Give the child mashed form of the food so they can swallow easily.
+• Give the child a mashed form of the food so they can swallow easily.

 Conclusion

 The most important thing to do following the introduction of a potential allergen is to monitor the child for any changes and be ready to call for medical support as soon as such change is noticed.
-Following introduction of milk, babies who are discovered to be allergic to milk can be placed on lactose free formulas which can be gotten online.
+Following the introduction of milk, babies who are discovered to be allergic to milk can be placed on lactose-free baby formulas which can be gotten online.

 Related Blogs